dmitrigrabov/project-cinema/README.md

 ### UX

-- [ ] **Work using mobile first, that is create the mobile version first and add tablet and desktop versions after.**
 - A mobile-first responsive design responsive that looks great at different screen widths
   <!-- - [ ] ~~Create an HTML page which should have a `form` at the top which contains a text input and a submit button.
 Below it should have a placeholder element for the returned results.~~
 - [ ] ~~Use JavaScript to capture the `submit` event in your search form, extract the query string from the text input and use that to make an API call to the Open Movie Database API to search for films which match the query string using `fetch`. `console.log` the results~~